DaviGn/DaviGn/README.md

 ## Hi there 👋, I'm Davi
-- 💻 I’m currently a Tech Arch at [Avanade](https://www.avanade.com/pt-br);
+- 💻 I’m currently a Solutions Architect at [Avanade](https://www.avanade.com/pt-br);
-- 🔭 I’m currently working on my personal project: [WallIt](https://github.com/appWallit), a brazilian financial app;
-- 🌱 I love to work with .Net, Azure, Kubernetes, React JS/Native, NodeJs etc;
+- 🌱 I love to work with .NET, Azure, Kubernetes, React JS/Native, NodeJs etc;
 - ⚡ Fun fact: I have a some of hobbies (Guitar, Gaming, Chess...)